 You wouldn’t think twice about calling 911 if you saw someone having a heart attack, would you?
 Most people would.
 Yet, when witnessing someone experiencing a drug overdose, many people struggle to call for help.
-They are afraid – of the stigma, the shame and, often, afraid they will be arrested for using or even just being there.
+They are afraid—of the stigma, the shame and the fear that they will be arrested for using drugs or simply being present at the same time.

 Know the facts:

 In the state of Maryland, the Good Samaritan Law provides immunity from arrest or prosecution for people who summon help at the scene of an overdose.
 This law also protects a person from violation of a condition of pretrial release, probation or parole if the evidence of the violation was obtained as a result of a person seeking, providing or assisting with medical help to save someone from death from overdose.

 Good Samaritan Law Fact Sheet – please click this link for more information.